How To Cycle A Shrimp Tank?

 So, these uneaten foods, biological waste, decaying plants of your tank, water all can be a source of ammonia that is very dangerous for our shrimps.

-As we pour out our waste in the bathroom, throw out the wasted food in the dustbin our shrimps cannot do so and they had to live with all these if there were not the nitrogen cycle!
-A little bit of presence of Ammonia will kill your shrimps without even letting you test and know it is there.
+As we pour out our waste in the bathroom and throw out the wasted food in the dustbin, our shrimps cannot do so, and they would have to live with all these if there were not the nitrogen cycle!
+A little bit of the presence of ammonia will kill your shrimps without even letting you test it and know it is there.

 Ammonia can also come from the soil you have used to plant in your tank.